sepandhaghighi/nafas/README.md

 ### Color

+⚠️ This mode may not be supported on all systems

 ℹ️ This mode will change the text color

 ℹ️ Valid choices: [`black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, `white`]